1871fotc/1871fotc.github.io/docs/guided-tours.md

 ## Toowong Cemetery Museum

-The Museum is open before and after our guided heritage tours.
+The Museum is open before and after our guided tours.

 ![Toowong Cemetery Museum](assets/museum.jpg){ width="98%" }